 despite it being a well-known complication of pregnancy.

-The problem may be that...read more »
+The problem may...read more »

 ADHD diagnosis overlooked hidden nutritional disorder: The book "A Dose of Sanity" reports on a case of a boy

 Cluster of diseases with difficult diagnosis issues: There is a well-known list of

 medical conditions that are all somewhat difficult to...read more »

 Rare type of breast cancer without a lump: There is a less common form

 of breast cancer called inflammatory breast cancer.

 Pituitary conditions often undiagnosed cause of symptoms: There are a variety of symptoms